vsrinivas/fuchsia/docs/syscalls/waitset_wait.md

 to report from one of the wait set's entries before the timeout elapsed.
 Only on success are *count* and *results* written to.

+It is possible for *count* to be 0 on success if the condition that woke the waiter becomes untrue during a very small window.

 On failure, an error value is returned.
 In particular, **ERR_TIMED_OUT** is returned if *timeout* elapses with no results to report.